-Hand-eye coordination and transporting are also important skills being practiced.
+Hand-eye coordination and transporting are also essential skills being practiced.
 This helps reinforce concepts such as weight and space.

 And finally, this is helping me get a minute to myself.
-You can use Save the Pumpkins as your next Breakfast Invitation or when it is time to make dinner.
+You can use Pumpkin Squeeze as your next Breakfast Invitation or when it is time to make dinner.

 Breakfast Invitations are simple learning games to begin the day with play.